mspnp/aks-baseline-regulated/docs/additional-considerations.md

 ### Ingress Controller

 The ingress controller implemented in this reference implementation is relatively simplistic in implementation.
 It's currently using a wildcard certificate to handle default traffic when an `Ingress` resource doesn't contain a specific certificate.
 This might be fine for most customers, but if you have an organizational policy against using wildcard certs (even on your internal, private network), you may need to adjust your ingress controller to not support a "default certificate" and instead require ever workload to surface their own named certificate.
-This will impact how Azure Application Gateway is performing backend health checks.
+This will affect how Azure Application Gateway is performing backend health checks.

 </details>